makrai/notes/zhang14-word-sem-bayesn-tensor-factor-emnlp.md

   GRE test dataset provided by (Mohammad+ 2008), which has a
   * development set (162 questions) and a test set (950 questions).
 The GRE
-  * good benchmark because the words are relatively rare (19% of the ... test are not in the top 50,000 most frequent words) from
+  * good benchmark because the words are relatively rare (19% of the test are not in the top 50,000 most frequent words) from
     Google Books (Goldberg and Orwant, 2013)), thus it is hard to lookup answers from a thesaurus directly with high recall.
 Below is an example of the GRE antonym question:
-    * e.g. adulterate:
+    * eg adulterate:
     1. renounce 1. forbid 1. purify 1. criticize 1. correct
     The goal is to choose the most opposite word (purify)